Croatia Visa and Passport Requirements

 Visitors to Croatia must be able to produce evidence of return/onward travel (except EU nationals) and evidence of sufficient funds for the duration of their stay.

-Short-stay visas are valid for one, two or multiple entries and are valid for up to three months within a six-month period.
+Short-stay visas are valid for one, two or multiple entries and are valid for up to three months in each six-month period.
+Visas can be valid for up to five years, depending on individual circumstances.

 Croatia is not yet a member of the Schengen area, but allows holders of Schengen visas to enter the country without the need for an additional visa.